jsonbruce/zookeeper-operator/docs/DESIGN.md

 The reconciliation strategy for resources is creating if no exist.
 The zookeeper stats will be sync into `.status.nodes`, which is a map, the key is node ip and value is node role.

-We stop requeue by comparing the actual and number of Pods, the number of `.status.nodes` with the desired replicas.
+We stop requeue by comparing the actual and number of Pods, the size of `.status.nodes` with the desired replicas.

 ### Pros & Cons
 Pros: